Who may become a resident?

 What is the financial criterion for eligibility to become a resident?

 The Trustees have defined someone as being in ‘financial need’ if they have an income below the average national average earned income, as published annually by the Office of National Statistics.
 This will include benefits (including Housing Benefit and Council Tax Benefit but excluding those related to a disability) which the individual or couple receive.
 Any information which you disclose to the Charity for the purpose of assessing your eligibility will be treated in strict confidence and will be used only for this purpose.

 How is this financial criterion assessed?

-The Clerk to the Trustees will help you to establish if you are eligible.
-He will ask you to attend a short interview during which he will ask you to state all the sources of you income and what savings and other assets you own.
+We will ask you to attend a short interview during which he will ask you to state all the sources of you income and what savings and other assets you own.
 You will be asked to provide evidence of these.
 This would usually be by showing a current bank statement, a letter setting out your entitlement to benefits or the like.